perelloc/sensor-challenge/PITCHME.md

 @title[Zephyr RTOS]

 @snap[north-west]
-A Linux Foundation project: A SMALL, SCALABLE OPEN SOURCE RTOS FOR IOT EMBEDDED DEVICES
+Zephyr™: A SMALL, SCALABLE OPEN SOURCE RTOS FOR IOT EMBEDDED DEVICES
 @snapend

-@snap[west]
+@snap[west text-gray span-120]
 The Zephyr™ Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.
 @snapend